m4r35n357/ODE-Playground/README.md

 * Investigate the validity of chaotic solutions against integrator order and step size
 * Plot bifurcation (chaos scanning) diagrams, to find "interesting" parameter values to study

-There is a script that provides a dialogue-based user interface for six of the supplied models:
+There is a script that provides a dialogue-based user interface for most of the supplied models:
 ```
 ./ode-playground
 ```

 ### Hamiltonian analysis with Symplectic Integrators

-2nd to 10th order Suzuki integrators, with a model to help in visualization All models except N-Body use Dual Numbers for Automatic Differentiation
+2nd to 10th order Suzuki integrators, with a model to help in visualization.
+All models except N-Body use Dual Numbers for Automatic Differentiation

 Examples: